 In addition to their regular forecasts for the major economic indicators, each January we survey our panelists for their predictions of how the various economies are most likely to perform over a given time horizon.
-We undertake special surveys of economic forecast probabilities across our publications Consensus Forecasts, Asia Pacific Consensus Forecasts and Eastern Europe Consensus Forecasts.
+We undertake special surveys of economic forecast probabilities across our publications Consensus Forecasts – G7 and Western Europe, Asia Pacific Consensus Forecasts and Eastern Europe Consensus Forecasts.

 |G7 and Western Europe||Asia Pacific||Eastern Europe|